pinkpong111/deficit-fractal-governance/README.md

 This is not a prediction that AI systems will automatically stabilize.
 It is a design theory for how to make stabilization structurally possible.

+**The system ceiling constraint**

+> System performance is bounded by the resolution of the upper layer.
+> An S-grade lower layer under a B-grade upper layer cannot perform at S-grade.
+> The upper layer must always be capable enough to read what the lower layer produces.

+This constraint governs seed handover, contamination detection, and self-correction capacity.
+It is the single most important design requirement in the framework.

 ---

 ## Theoretical Architecture